50 Sights in Weimar, Germany (with Map and Images)

 Show sight on map

-The former house of Herder of the theologian and philosopher Johann Gottfried Herder is located in the center of the old town of Weimar am Herderplatz 8, left behind the city church of St. Peter and Paul, in short called "Herderkirche", in which he was a parish and general superintendent of the Duchy of Saxony-Weimar worked.
+The former Herder residence of the theologian and philosopher Johann Gottfried Herder is located in the centre of the old town of Weimar at Herderplatz 8, to the left behind the city church of St. Peter and Paul, known as the "Herderkirche" for short, where he worked until his death as senior pastor and general superintendent of the Duchy of Saxe-Weimar.

 Wikipedia: Herders Wohnhaus (DE), Heritage Website